 Table of Contents

-As briefly mentioned before, fret wraps and wedges are types of string muters.
+As briefly mentioned before, fret wraps are a type of string muter or dampener.
 These are very small, simple, and inexpensive accessories that can help you achieve very big things, hence, why all of the pros can vouch for them.

-FretWraps are essentially a small, but rather thick, piece of fabric that is adjustable and fastened through a plastic loop and secured with velcro.
-The cloth-material is what dampens the strings and removes a lot of the natural, but annoying, overtones that come with playing a stringed instrument like guitar and bass.
+FretWraps are essentially a small but rather thick piece of fabric that is adjustable and fastened through a plastic loop and secured with velcro.
+The cloth material dampens the strings and removes a lot of the natural but annoying overtones that come with playing a stringed instrument like guitar and bass.
 Also, when you play a note, it instantly gets muted, so you won’t get a bunch of extra noise from your strings ringing out, which can hinder your sound and make you sound sloppy.

 Back in the day, people used to wrap a sock or use a scrunchie to dampen their strings, and while it worked, it just looked kind of ridiculous.
 The fact that Fretwraps are pretty noninvasive and look pretty cool helped increase its popularity, without a doubt.
 Additionally, the fretwraps cover each string evenly, and you can adjust the tightness of them, making them more effective overall than these earlier methods of muting guitar strings.

 Fretwraps are often secured around the nut of the guitar and bass, but others have found that moving it down further down the neck can help you achieve an even cleaner lead guitar tone, especially for tapping and sweeping.
 Unfortunately, this leaves the instrument’s nut unwrapped, exposing you to those overtones again.

 In response to this, GruvGear developed the FretWedge, which basically has the same effect, but instead, it is comfortably inserted under the strings behind the nut.
 They are meant to be used to complement each other, which means you can slide the FretWrap down to wherever you want without worrying about what’s going on near the headstock.